GUS (retailer): History

 Universal Stores was founded in 1900 as a mail-order business in Manchester, England by Abraham, George and Jack Rose.
 A private company, Universal Stores (Manchester) Ltd, was set up to manage the business and the company was incorporated in 1917.
 In 1930, the company changed its name to Great Universal Stores Limited.
 The next year it was listed on the London Stock Exchange.
 At this stage, it was the leading mail order business in the UK, with a single catalogue, Great Universal.
 A second catalogue, John England, was launched later in 1933.
 The company set up a chain of department stores in a joint venture with American businessman Charley Nicholls called New Universal Stores.

 In 1931, Isaac Wolfson was invited to join the company as merchandise controller after impressing director George Rose at a trade fair in Manchester, accepting no wages in return of share options.
 The flotation of the company was not a huge success, and with an ill-advised move to London the share price dropped.
-Wolfson, using money borrowed from his father in law, purchased a large amount of shares and became the joint managing director a year later with George Rose, who subsequently resigned in 1934 leaving Wolfson in sole charge.
+Wolfson, using money borrowed from his father in law, purchased a large number of shares and became the joint managing director a year later with George Rose, who subsequently resigned in 1934 leaving Wolfson in sole charge.
 In 1933 the company had made a loss of £55,000, but Wolfson's reorganisation turned this around to a profit of £330,000 in 1934.
 He was chairman from the late 1940s until his retirement in 1987.
 Wolfson grew GUS by offering 'A' ordinary shares, which had no voting rights, or by selling the premises and leasing it back.
 Through his wealth gained at Great Universal Stores, he established the Wolfson Foundation in 1955.
 By 1983 the company had expanded its range of operations significantly.
 Catalogue mail order was by far the company's primary business but the company was also engaged in retailing through shops, the manufacture of clothing and household goods, financial services, property investment and travel.
 Until 1997, GUS had 48 years of consecutive profit growth.